mclods/coronavirus-tracker/readme.md

 ### [Website](https://mclods-coronavirus-tracker.herokuapp.com/)

-**coronavirus-tracker** is a Spring Boot Application for tracking the global spread of COVID-19.
+**coronavirus-tracker** is a Spring Boot Application for tracking the Global Spread of COVID-19.

 👉 Stay Safe 💖